 This AD was prompted by a determination that new or more restrictive airworthiness limitations are necessary.
-The FAA is issuing this AD to address reduced structural integrity of the airplane or reduced controllability of the airplane.
+The FAA is issuing this AD to address the potential of ignition sources inside fuel tanks.
+The unsafe condition, if not addressed, could result in fuel tank ignition.